kyma-project/website/tools/content-loader/README.md

 ## Overview

 This project prepares content for the Docs on the `kyma-project.io` website.
 It uses GitHub API to detect new releases in the `kyma` repository and documentation changes under [`kyma/docs`](https://github.com/kyma-project/kyma/tree/master/docs) merged to the `master` branch.
-It later prepares the modified `.md` files to the `content` folder in the `website` repository and publishes the documents on the website under a given version.
+It later prepares the content for documentation and roadmap sections and publishes it on the website.

 ## Prerequisites